vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 1. What are some of the details that set Vector's Kubernetes integration apart?
    This is for marketing purposes and also helps us "raise the bar".

+### From Mike

+1. What significantly different k8s cluster "flavors" are there?
+Which ones do we want to test against?
+Some clusters use `docker`, some use `CRI-O`, [etc][container_runtimes].
+Some even use [gVisor] or [Firecracker].
+There might be differences in how different container runtimes handle logs.

 ## Plan Of Attack

 - [ ] Agree on minimal Kubernetes version.
+- [ ] Agree on a list of Kubernetes cluster flavors we want to test against.
 - [ ] Setup a proper testing suite for k8s.
   - [ ] Support for customizable k8s clusters.
 See [issue#2170].
   - [ ] Look into [issue#2225] and see if we can include it as part of this